2015 American League Championship Series: Game 6

-Ben Zobrist opened the scoring two batters into the bottom of the 1st with a home run to left field off of David Price.
+Ben Zobrist opened the scoring two batters into the bottom of the 1st with a home run to left field off David Price.
 Mike Moustakas added another home run for Kansas City in the 2nd inning, but this one was not without controversy.
 It was a liner right at the right-center field wall, where a fan reached out and caught the ball at the top corner of the wall.
 The ball was initially ruled a home run, but Toronto wanted the play reviewed.
 The Fox commentary crew of Joe Buck, Harold Reynolds, and Tom Verducci seemed confident that the ruling would be overturned, but the ruling of a home run stood with the play being too close to overturn.
 Buck, Reynolds, and Verducci would later call it a good call by the reviewing crew upon viewing further replays and upon fully understanding the configuration of the outfield wall, but debated the call several times throughout the broadcast.

 Toronto got on the board in the fourth when José Bautista blasted a home run off the Royals Hall of Fame sign in left field.
 The Blue Jays would threaten again in the fifth when starter Yordano Ventura gave up consecutive walks to lead off the inning.
 However, he settled down and induced two pop-outs, which then brought up eventual AL MVP Josh Donaldson.
 Donaldson hit a hard line-drive towards 3rd base, but Moustakas was able to come up with a spectacular diving catch to end the inning.

 In the bottom of the seventh, Moustakas reached base on a broken bat blooper to center-field.
 Salvador Pérez next hit a deep fly ball to left field.
 Left fielder Ben Revere then one-upped Moustakas' earlier catch with a leaping catch at the top of the left-field wall.
 Revere then tried to double up Moustakas at 1st, but Moustakas got back in time to leave it at one out.
 Ryan Goins then kept the good defense going by making a sliding stop on a hard Alex Gordon grounder to get Gordon out at 1st, to make it two outs, but Moustakas reached 2nd on the play.
 At this point David Price was taken out of the game in favor of right hander Aaron Sanchez to face Alex Ríos.
 On a 1-2 pitch, Rios hammered a ball to left field for a single that drove in Moustakas to give Kansas City a 3–1 lead.